-In all cases, Mrs R Lewis can support you to put your complaint in writing if necessary.
+In all cases a member of staff can support you to put your complaint in writing if necessary.

-If you are involved in any way with a complaint, Mrs R Lewis will explain what will happen and the support that is available to you.
+If you are involved in any way with a complaint, the Headteacher will explain what will happen and the support that is available to you.

-Mrs R Lewis will invite you to discuss your complaint at a meeting.
+The Headteacher will invite you to discuss your complaint at a meeting.
 Timescales for dealing with your complaint will be agreed with you.
-We will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
-The school's designated person will complete the investigation and will let you know the outcome in writing within 10 school days of completion.
+The Headteacher will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
+The Headteacher will complete the investigation and will let you know the outcome in writing within 10 school days of completion.